 Click to download the contact list as a json file.
-Click to import a contact list (json).
-Click to import a contact list (json).
-Click to import a contact list (json).
-Add contact: Click to add a Add contact: Click to add a Add contact: Click to add a add contact: Click to add a new contact to the contact list.First name: Enter the contact's last name.Speed dial Enter an available speed dial number for the contact.
+Click to import a contact list (json). + Add contact: Click to add a new contact to the contact list.Upload image in the contact.
+First name: Enter the contact's first name.Last name: Enter the contact's last name.Speed dial \bigcirc : Enter an available speed dial number for the contact.
 This number is used to call the contact from the device.SIP address: If you use SIP, enter the contact's IP address or extension.
 Click to make a test call.
 The call will automatically end when answered.
-SIP account: If you use SIP, select the SIP account to use for the call from the device to the contact.
-Availability: Select the contact's availability schedule.
-If a call is attempted when the contact isn't available, the call is canceled unless there's a fallback contact.Fallback: If applicable, select a fallback contact from the list.
-The context menu contains:Edit contact: Edit the contact's properties.Delete contact: Delete the contact.
+SIP account : If you use SIP, select the SIP account to use for the call from the device to the contact.
+Availability : Select the contact's availability schedule.
+You can add or adjust schedules in System > Events > Schedules .
+If a call is attempted when the contact isn't available, the call is canceled unless there's a fallback contact.
+Fallback : If applicable, select a fallback contact from the list.
+Notes : Add optional information about the contact.
+The context menu contains: Edit contact: Edit the contact's properties.
+Delete contact: Delete the contact.